 Background Check - Several of the templates allow you to choose a background "Wallpaper" graphic.
 A wallpaper can completely alter the look of your site so remember to experiment with these if you are trying out one of the appropriate templates.
-You can also use your own wallpaper for put your own stamp on the design.

 Behind The Logo - A common design mistake made with logos is the failure to match them to the background colour on which they will appear.
 Each logo will appear on one of your selected background colours (Body, Menu or Page) depending on the template you have chosen.
 If making your logos in a graphics program then, once you have chosen your colour scheme and template, create them with the appropriate background colours.
 Doing this will make your logos appear more as part of the page rather than a box pasted on top.
 Alternatively, if you already have company logos that cannot be changed, you may want to set your background colours to match your logos rather than the other way around.

 Too Many Fonts Ruin The Broth - Keep your use of different fonts to a minimum.
 Using several different fonts on a page or many varying sizes and colours can quickly make a site look messy and amateurish.
 Try not to use any more than two different fonts on a single page, or even one unless more are genuinely essential for the design you are trying to achieve.
 You probably don't want your site to start looking like a ransom note!